DumbNoxx/MailVault/README.md

 - Ensure all contributions are thoroughly **documented** and tested.
 - Respect the project's **code of conduct**.

 If  you have any questions or need help getting started, feel free to open an issue or reach out.
-We're excited to collaborate with you.
+I'm excited to collaborate with you.

 ## Licence